Claude Code Alternatives

 How do AI coding assistants handle proprietary or sensitive code?

 All major tools claim not to train on user code by default on paid plans.
-Free tiers vary: Copilot Free trains on public-style code, Cody Free does not, Codeium does not.
+Free tiers vary: Copilot Free trains on public-style code, Cody Enterprise does not, Codeium does not.
 For strict policies: self-hosted Continue, TabbyML, or Cody Enterprise (BYO LLM) keep code on your infrastructure.
 Most teams accept the risk for hosted tools and review the vendor's data-use policy at hire time.

 SE